JohnEarnest/Mako/docs/makoBasics.md

 Maker has a few more spiffy capabilities that deserve brief mention.

-`'` (pronounced "tick"), followed by a word name will, instead of compiling a `CALL` to the word definition, push the address of the first byte of the word definition.
+`'` (pronounced "tick"), followed by a word name will, instead of compiling a `CALL` to the word definition, push the address of the first cell of the word definition.
 You can then call a dynamic address with `exec`.
 These instructions are useful for function pointer style tricks and supplying words with predicates.

 	: print-A 65 CO ! ;
 	: deferred-print ( -- )